-The majority of the Company's revenue is generated from hosted service revenues, which is inclusive of its platform usage pricing model, and related professional services from the sale of its services.
+The majority of the Company's revenue is generated from monthly service revenues, which is inclusive of its platform usage pricing model, and related professional services from the sale of its services.
 Revenues are recognized when control of these services is transferred to its customers, in an amount that reflects the consideration it expects to be entitled to in exchange for those services.
-No single customer accounted for 10% or more of its total revenue for the three months ended March 31, 2022.
+No single customer accounted for 10% or more of the Company's total revenue for the three and six months ended June 30, 2022 and 2021.